Stacked Cabinet No. 7 - Sculptural Art FurnitureArtisan Series

-We make our Stacked Cabinet No.7 using high quality, domestic birch panels, veneers, and hardwoods.
-Each piece is carefully crafted in our studio in Valparaiso, Indiana.
-We finish our furniture using a multi-step process that includes hand distressing a a protective layer of durable clear-coat for lasting beauty.
+We make our furniture using birch plywood and birch hardwood edge moldings.
+We carefully finish your piece using a multi-step painting process and hand-wiped stains.
+The finishes are protected with clear-coat for lasting beauty.
 The door is fully functional and features smooth, high quality hinges.
 The knob is nickel-plated knob and piece features leveling feet to insure a solid stance when floors are uneven.

-Your stacked piece is made to order and can take 3 to 5 weeks to ship out.
-We make this Stacked No.7 in two separate sections that bolt together very simply using included hardware.
+Your stacked piece is made to order and can take 4 to 6 weeks to ship.
+Stacked No.7 ships in two separate sections that bolt together very simply using included hardware.
 The two sections ship in separate boxes, meaning we can ship this piece by FedEx, Home Delivery, or White Glove Delivery.

 Size: 75"h x 26"w x 15"d